AnvayB/FiduciaryChat/README.md

 ## Logout
 ![Logout1](/images/logout1.png)
-1. Once the financial advisor is finished using the website, they can choose to logout by hovering on the Profile dropdown in the top right corner and selecting “Logout”.
+1. Once the financial advisor is finished using the website, they can choose to log out by hovering on the Profile dropdown in the top right corner and selecting “Logout”.
 2. This will redirect them back to the original homepage that everyone sees when they first open the FiduciaryChat website.

 ![Logout2](/images/logout2.png)